Vetalb8/react-leanjs-bolierplate/README.md

 ```

 ## Babel
-We keep our config very updated for performance and support to latest features.
+We keep our config very updated for performance and to support the latest features.
 * Babel lastest with support for old browsers (>=IE9 - 2011).
 * Stage-0 Experimental to use all new features.
 * Flow support.
-* Added some transformations for performance as :
+* Added some transformations for performance such as:
   * "babel-plugin-transform-class-properties".
   * "babel-plugin-transform-object-rest-spread".
   * "babel-plugin-transform-react-jsx".